LLNL/spheral/docs/build_guide/external/index.rst

    Any packages that Spack does not find on the system will be installed through Spack, potentially causing excessively long install times.
 To avoid this, there are some packages we require (and some we recommend) installing for the system first.

-Select the following dropdown menu for the appropriate commands to run for a given Linux distribution.
+Select the following dropdown menu for the appropriate commands to run for a given Linux distribution and version.

 .. dropdown:: Ubuntu